 Where B is oxygen consumption rate, b0 is the normalisation constant at a reference temperature (Tref ), m is mass, β is its scaling exponent, Ea is the enzyme’s activation energy, Ed is its deactivation energy, k is Boltzmann’s constant, T is temperature and Tpk is the temperature at which the B is maximised.
 Each site’s median temperature was used as reference temperature (Tref ) to estimate a biologically relevant value for b0.
 Mass scaling was left as a free parameter to be estimated from the data after a model choice procedure was carried out (Supplementary material).
 All parameters were thus estimated from this function via non-linear least squares fitting of the model to the data collected for each species at each site using the ”minpack.lm” package (Elzhov et al., 2016) for the statistical software R (R Core Team, 2015).
 Starting parameters for the fitting were sampled 10,000 times from a normal distribution centered on values estimated from equation 2 to determine the parameter values that yielded a best fit to the data (lowest AIC, BIC and highest R2).

-Respiration curves were plotted for each site to test for potential adaptation patterns.
+Respiration curves were plotted for each taxa at each site to test for potential adaptation patterns.
 Estimated parameter values were then compared between local populations at each site.
 Parameter values were considered statistically different from each other when associated confidence intervals did not overlap.